-In January 2016, RightScale conducted its fifth annual State of the Cloud Survey of the latest 2016 cloud trends.
+In January 2018, RightScale conducted its seventh annual State of the Cloud Survey of the latest 2018 cloud trends.
 The survey questioned technical professionals across a broad cross-section of organizations about their adoption of cloud infrastructure.
-The 1,060 respondents range from technical executives to managers and practitioners and represent organizations of varying sizes across many industries.
+The 997 respondents range from technical executives to managers and practitioners and represent organizations of varying sizes across many industries.
 Respondents represent companies across the cloud spectrum.
 Their answers provide a comprehensive perspective on the state of the cloud today.
 Key findings include:

 Multi-Cloud Continues to Be a Key Strategy for Enterprises